ultimate271/notes/book/shortstory/20190222 - Seth And Cain Draft3.md

 drawn his sword, and had it poised to slice Seth at the blink of an eye.

 Cain withdrew his sword.
 "Please, I don't want to scare you, I am merely making a point.
 Now, can we go somewhere more comfortable to talk?"
+Cain holstered his weapon.

 Seth, having survived that first encounter with potential death at the mercy of Cain's sword, let out a sigh of relief.
 Seth led Cain to a cottage towards the edge of the farm, near the border of the farm and the forest.
-In the cottage, Cain prepared some tea, and a snack for Cain to eat while they sat down.
+In the cottage, Seth prepared some tea, and they sat down.
 Cain was the first to break the silence between them.

 "So do you gather the crops for mother and father?
 Is that your day to day life?"

 Seth stumbled a bit at his reply.
-This was the first human he had ever talked too besides his parents.
-He said, "Yes, I do manage the farms.
-I think I do all right.
+This was the first human he had ever talked too besides his parents, and he wasn't sure how to confront Cain of all people.

+"Yes, I do manage the farms," Seth replied,  "I think I do all right.
 Dad seems pleased with the crops we bring."

 "Good, that's good."
 Cain replied.
 "And you can defend yourself.
 I saw you fight off a bear that was going to attack dad."